 - Business leaders learned how to work with their employees and customers remotely while demonstrating their concerns for the well-being of their employees and their families.

-- Developing and iterating on new strategies for responding to different ways of working, such as the flexibility needed across teams and team members,
+- Developing and iterating on new strategies for responding to different ways of working, such as flexibility needed across teams and team members.

-- Helping leaders understand how to help their employees shift behaviors all with a mentality of kindness and empathy.
+- Helping leaders understand how to help their employees shift behaviors with kindness and empathy.

 These techniques started to become ingrained in leader behaviors.
-It will be important to leverage these behaviors for future change while we continue to migrate the new pandemic-experience landscape.
+It will be important to maintain these behaviors for the future while we continue to migrate to the continually transforming business landscape.

 People unexpectedly and immediately began working from home, creating makeshift desks from kitchen tables, bedroom dressers, living room sofas, and more.
 This was a major shift for a lot of people.
 In addition to working remotely, many were juggling family needs while trying to find a quiet place to work.